Fermi surface: Theory

-determined by the valence electron concentration where $\hbar$ is the reduced Planck's constant.
+determined by the valence electron concentration where $\hbar$ is the reduced Planck constant.
 A material whose Fermi level falls in a gap between bands is an insulator or semiconductor depending on the size of the bandgap.
 When a material's Fermi level falls in a bandgap, there is no Fermi surface.

 Materials with complex crystal structures can have quite intricate Fermi surfaces.
-The figure 2 illustrates the anisotropic Fermi surface of graphite, which has both electron and hole pockets in its Fermi surface due to multiple bands crossing the Fermi energy along the $\mathbf{k}_z$ direction.
-Often in a metal, the Fermi surface radius $k_{\rm F}$ is larger than the size of the first Brillouin zone which results in a portion of the Fermi surface lying in the second (or higher) zones.
+Figure 2 illustrates the anisotropic Fermi surface of graphite, which has both electron and hole pockets in its Fermi surface due to multiple bands crossing the Fermi energy along the $\mathbf{k}_z$ direction.
+Often in a metal, the Fermi surface radius $k_{\rm F}$ is larger than the size of the first Brillouin zone, which results in a portion of the Fermi surface lying in the second (or higher) zones.
 As with the band structure itself, the Fermi surface can be displayed in an extended-zone scheme where $\mathbf{k}$ is allowed to have arbitrarily large values or a reduced-zone scheme where wavevectors are shown modulo $\frac{2 \pi} {a}$ (in the 1-dimensional case) where a is the lattice constant.
 In the three-dimensional case the reduced zone scheme means that from any wavevector $\mathbf{k}$ there is an appropriate number of reciprocal lattice vectors $\mathbf{K}$ subtracted that the new $\mathbf{k}$ now is closer to the origin in $\mathbf{k}$-space than to any $\mathbf{K}$.
 Solids with a large density of states at the Fermi level become unstable at low temperatures and tend to form ground states where the condensation energy comes from opening a gap at the Fermi surface.
 Examples of such ground states are superconductors, ferromagnets, Jahn–Teller distortions and spin density waves.

 The state occupancy of fermions like electrons is governed by Fermi–Dirac statistics so at finite temperatures the Fermi surface is accordingly broadened.
 In principle all fermion energy level populations are bound by a Fermi surface although the term is not generally used outside of condensed-matter physics.